sobolevn/git-secret/CONTRIBUTING.md

 ### Development Process

-1. Firstly, you should need to setup development git hooks with `make install-hooks` This will copy the git-secret development hooks from utils/hooks into .git/hooks/pre-commit and .git/hooks/post-commit
+1. Firstly, you should setup git-secret's development git hooks with `make install-hooks` This will copy the hooks from utils/hooks into .git/hooks/pre-commit and .git/hooks/post-commit

 2. Make changes to the git secret files that need to be changed